What is the United States Department of Defense?

 The Pentagon Reservation is located in southeastern Arlington County, Virginia.
 It is between a large man-made lagoon (the Lagoon, formed during construction) and the southeastern corner of Arlington National Cemetery.
 The northeastern and eastern facades have unobstructed views of the Monumental Core of the Nation’s Capital across the Potomac River.

-The U.S. National Capitol could fit into any of the building’s five wedge-shaped sections.
+The U.S. National Capitol could fit into the building’s five wedge-shaped sections.
 Approximately 23,000 military and civilian employees and about 3,000 non-defense support personnel work in the Pentagon.
 The Pentagon has five sides.
-Five of the floors are above ground (plus two basement levels below ground), and five ring corridors per floor with 17.5 miles of corridors.
+Five floors are above ground (plus two basement levels below ground), and five ring corridors per floor have 17.5 miles of corridors.

-The building includes a five-acre central plaza, which is shaped like a pentagon.
+The building includes a five-acre central plaza shaped like a pentagon.
 The central plaza is informally known as “ground zero,” a nickname originating during the Cold War and based on the presumption that the Soviet Union would target one or more nuclear missiles at this central location in the outbreak of a nuclear war.

-The Pentagon Official Website – Provides information on the Pentagon, the history of the Pentagon, Pentagon tour booking information, facts and figures, and more.
+The Pentagon Official Website – Provides information on the Pentagon, its history, tour booking information, facts and figures, and more.

 To learn more, visit the official Department of Defense website.
 The website includes the latest news and issues the department is dealing with.
 Provides a list of all DOD sites and other resources.